 Adults 14,000 VND ($.60 USD) and Children (ages 6-15) 6,000 VND ($.26 USD)

-We hope you’re inspired to visit one of the places on a future or return trip back to Ho Chi Minh City.
+We hope you’re inspired to visit one of the places for your upcoming Ho Chi Minh City day trip.
 Since this is a snapshot of where we’ve been, we’re always looking for places near Ho Chi Minh to visit as day trips.
 On our list is visiting Vung Tau for the beaches and Black Virgin Mountain and Dong Nai province for hiking opportunities.
 We’ll update this page as we visit more places.

 Have you been to any of these places as day trips from Saigon/Ho Chi Minh City?
 Let us know where you want to visit in the comments below.